RedisGraph/RedisGraph/docs/commands/graph.constraint.md

 ## Unique constraints

-A unique constraint enforces uniquness of values of a given set of attributes for all nodes with a given label or for all edges with a given relationship-type.
+A unique constraint enforces uniqueness of values of a given set of attributes for all nodes with a given label or for all edges with a given relationship-type.
 I.e., no duplicates are allowed.

 Consider a unique constraint over the attributes: `first_name` and `last_name` of all nodes with the label `Person` This constraint will enforce that any combination of `first_name`, `last_name` is unique.